denten-books/plain-text/2-device.md

 bring us to literary devices as they exist today, precisely within the confusion between symbol and thing.
-At this point, it becomes productive to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to this broader history of symbolism which encompasses both poetic and computational devices.
-The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments, one strain of which stems from the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and colleague.
+At this point, it becomes productive to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to the broader history of symbolism which encompasses both poetic and computational devices.
+The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and colleague.
 The story of Turing machines has been told before in many guises, but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.

-To confront the computer as a literary device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
+To confront the computer as a literary device, a machine optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
 I would like to take some time now to draw two further as yet unexplored historical lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the critical literature on the subject.
 This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbolic manipulation.
 Turing machines should hold interest for literary scholars because they present a minimally viable model for generalized symbolic manipulation: reading and writing.
 Although the thought experiment they embody solves a mathematical problem, the thought experiment itself has roots in a more general discussion about the nature of interpretation, central to questions of meaning-making in art and culture.

 In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the